 Site 5: Bluebird Meadow — The height of land above the cleared meadows along the Bluebird Trail

-Site 6: Lake Perez — On the once and future lake, whether on foot through a drained lakebed, on a boat in the water, or on skates and skis in the winter
+Site 6: Lake Perez — Whether on foot through a drained lakebed (2007–2014), on a boat in the water, or on skates and skis in the winter

 Site 7: Raptor Center — In the amphitheater behind Shaver’s Creek Environmental Center